twt2/gnucashdeb/cmake/README_CMAKE.txt

 This setup also uses the http://www.ninja-build.org[Ninja] build system to enable fast and parallel builds on Windows.
-(On POSIX systems [OS X, Linux, FreeBSD, etc.] Ninja does not seem significantly faster than using the default Makefile generator to me.)
+(On POSIX systems [OS X, Linux, FreeBSD, etc.] Ninja does not seem significantly faster that using the default Makefile generator to me.)

 == Scope